scylladb/scylladb/docs/architecture/raft.rst

 ScyllaDB was originally designed, following Apache Cassandra, to use gossip for topology and schema updates and the Paxos consensus algorithm for strong data consistency (:doc:`LWT </using-scylla/lwt>`).
 To achieve stronger consistency without performance penalty, ScyllaDB 5.0 is  turning to Raft - a consensus algorithm designed as an alternative to both gossip and Paxos.

+Raft is a consensus algorithm that implements a distributed, consistent, replicated log across members (nodes).
+Raft implements consensus by first electing a distinguished leader, then giving the leader complete responsibility for managing the replicated log.
+The leader accepts log entries from clients, replicates them on other servers, and tells servers when it is safe to apply log entries to their state machines.

+Raft uses a heartbeat mechanism to trigger a leader election.
+All servers start as followers and remain in the follower state as long as they receive valid RPCs (heartbeat) from a leader or candidate.
+A leader sends periodic heartbeats to all followers to maintain his authority (leadership).
+Suppose a follower receives no communication over a period called the election timeout.
+In that case, it assumes no viable leader and begins an election to choose a new leader.

+Leader selection is described in detail in the `raft paper <https://raft.github.io/raft.pdf>`_.

+Scylla 5.0 uses Raft to maintain schema updates in every node (see below).
+Any schema update, like ALTER, CREATE or DROP TABLE, is first committed as an entry in the replicated Raft log, and, once stored on most replicas, applied to all nodes **in the same order**, even in the face of a node or network failures.

+Following Scylla 5.x releases will use Raft to guarantee consistent topology updates similarly.

 .. _raft-quorum-requirement:

 Quorum Requirement